Misty day here in Seattle, but that’s OK, everything is very green and we love it.

 They can help you build a greater coaching capacity in yourself, and help develop a coaching culture in your organization

 In the Multipliers Leadership Coaching program we deliver, out of the 10 conversations we have, the “Ask Better Questions” week is one of the most powerful, we build off of and practice it over and over as we progress through the program.
-Putting in the “question reps” help us remove doubt that it’s a strong tool we should be using and developing for ourselves.
+Putting in the “question reps” helps us remove doubt that it’s a strong tool we should be using and developing for ourselves.
+If you’re interested in our *free* 5-day email course on How to Ask Better Questions, you can sign up here.

-Here are a few resources that are related to the power of questions, that I’ve been enjoying and sharing lately:
+Here are a few resources that are related to the power of questions, that I’ve been enjoying and sharing with clients lately:

 -